ecschoye/idatt2502-project/README.md

 - Explore different configurations of an algorithm
 - Try a hardcore environment: MineRL, Atari, Doom​

-We choose to try a hardcore environment, and the environment we ended up with was super mario bros.
+We chose to try a hardcore environment, and the environment we ended up with was Super Mario Bros.

 Read more about the environment here: https://pypi.org/project/gym-super-mario-bros/

 ## Problems statement
-Compare the performence of DDQN and PPO in the Super Mario Bros evniroment.
+Compare the performence of DDQN and PPO in the Super Mario Bros environment.

 ## Requirements
 Here are the requirements to run the project:
 - Python >=3.9, <3.12

-Prefered requirements for easier setup and running of project:
+Preferred requirements for easier setup and running of the project:
 - Make

 ### Windows